oscarliang/republic-test/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
+The test cases is running by Jest Framework<br>
-See the section about [running tests](#running-tests) for more information.

 ### `npm run build`